 Fixtures and Fittings

-What Types of Lights Are Used in a Healthcare Facility or Hospital?
+What Types of Lights Are Used in a Hospital?

 The lights vary by application and location.
 The lights used outdoors are typical of any commercial establishment, and a large part of the lights in hospitals interiors are general lighting that you can find in schools and other commercial offices, like panel lights, sconces and stairwell lighting.